poidl/awsroms/README.md

 <img src="postprocess/figures/met.png" width="50%">

-Figure 1: CPU time per compute node for the ROMS "small" benchmark test (benchmark1.in), as function of the number of cores.
-Computations are performed on t2.micro instances of AWS, which have one core ("vCPU") per node (as of 2016/11/01).
-Each data point shows the average time of all nodes, measured from one single experiment.
+Figure 1: CPU time per vCPU for the ROMS "small" benchmark test (benchmark1.in), as function of the number of vCPUs.
+Computations are performed on t2.micro instances of AWS, which have one vCPU per node (as of 2016/11/01).
+Each data point shows the average over all vCPUs, measured from one single experiment.
 The inset shows the domain partition (tiling) of the 512x64 point domain.
-The result indicates that "square-like" partitions yield better performance, and slightly nonlinear scaling.
+The result indicates that "square-like" partitions yield better performance, and nonlinear scaling.

 ### Why AWS?